 Coram Family and Childcare was formed when the Family and Childcare Trust joined the Coram group of charities in 2018.

 All available jobs and internships will be posted here as and when they arise throughout the year.

-The benefits of working with the Family and Childcare Trust include generous annual leave, pension contributions, employee assistance programme and membership of Better Bankside offering discounts and promotions in the local area.
+The benefits of working with Coram Family and Childcare include generous annual leave, pension contributions and employee assistance programme.

 Please be aware that we do not accept applications submitted through agencies.

 Hours: 35 per week (we are happy to discuss a range of flexible working options)